Uses and gratifications theory: Entertainment media

 Research has shown that media taken in for entertainment purposes have a wide range of uses and emotional gratifications, and that these are not mutually exclusive but can overlap with each other.
 Rehman (1983) demonstrated a relationship between gratifications sought and obtained from the movies and movie attendance.
 The most prominently cited emotional gratification of media use of mood management.
 UGT proposes that people prefer to maintain a state of intermediate arousal.
 When in a bad mood, bored, or over-aroused, people will seek media as regulation for or distraction from their mood.
-Another emotional gratification is affective disposition, which involves people experiencing gratificaition when rooting for characters depicted as good and moral.
+Another emotional gratification is affective disposition, which involves people experiencing gratification when rooting for characters depicted as good and moral.
 Other emotional gratifications include excitation transfer, sensation seeking, downward social comparison, mood adjustment, and competence.

 Additionally, the modes of reception of entertainment media correlates with emotion involvement and can facilitate the pursuit of other goals.
 Entertainment media allows users to live out gender-socialised roles, satisfy parasocial relationships, live vicariously through fictional characters, and find meaning and purpose.

 Virtual Workplaces and "Zoom Fatigue"

 Following the Covid-19 Pandemic which sent almost all employees home during quarantine, many businesses embraced a virtual workplace.
-Workplaces implemented the use of Zoom, Teams, or other platforms which allowed employees to communicate with each other and work from home, with the option to still see your co-workers with a camera option.
+Workplaces implemented the use of Zoom, Teams, or other platforms which allowed employees to communicate with each other and work from home, with the option to still see one's co-workers with a camera option.
 A study published in 2025 by Lim, C., Ratan, R., Foxman, M., Beyea, D., Jeong, D., & Leith, A. P. examines the connection between impression management and the negative self-evaluation stemming from heightened self-monitoring in virtual meetings, which the researchers referred to as "Zoom Fatigue".

 This study found that women of color are more susceptible to Zoom Fatigue and report higher levels of dissatisfaction from virtual meetings.
 Individuals impacted by Zoom Fatigue may experience feelings of anxiety or stress before a virtual meeting, or feeling tired, exhausted, burnt out, or having feelings of despair after the virtual meeting.
-This can result from too much eye contact, the increased cognitive load, reduced mobility, and the mirror effect (or how the camera inverts your face while on virtual platforms) which users have to face on the virtual meetings.
+This can result from too much eye contact, the increased cognitive load, reduced mobility, and the mirror effect (or how the camera inverts one's face while on virtual platforms) which users have to face on the virtual meetings.

 The study performed to examine Zoom Fatigue also found that this phenomenon can also negatively impact individuals perceptions of their sense of self.
 In 2022, another study performed by Ratan, R., Miller, D., and Bailenson, J., examined the correlation between Facial Appearance Dissatisfaction and its impact on Zoom Fatigue.
 The researchers found that Virtual Meeting fatigue is higher for women than men, Virtual Meeting Fatigue is positively associated with facial dissatisfaction, and that the effects of gender and race on Virtual Meeting Fatigue are mediated by facial dissatisfaction.